What Should I Do? Step 0: The Fundamentals – Emergency Preparedness

 You should also be prepared to handle unexpected accidents with first-aid supplies, along with the basic training needed to be able to use them.
 This is another area where preparing even a little vs. not at all makes a world of difference.

 Having a well-stocked first-aid kit on hand in your home and in every vehicle you use is a #1 priority.
-Adventure Medical offers a good selection of kits, with options to fit every budget.
+Game Plan Experts offers a good selection of kits, with options to fit every budget.

 Be sure to place your backup store of medications in your first-aid kit, as well as dosage information, warnings, and expiration dates.